KristianColville1/raza-noodles/README.md

 # Acknowledgments

-A big shout out to [Code Institute](https://codeinstitute.net/ie/) for providing me with the learning resources to create this project.
+A big shout out to [Code Institute](https://codeinstitute.net/ie/) for providing me with the opportunity to create this project.

 I'd like to thank my mentor [Spencer Barriball](https://github.com/5pence) for his invaluable guidance and for reviewing my website.